explosion/tokenizations/README.md

 For example, $a=["f","o","o"], b=["fo","o"] => AL_{AB} = [[1],[1],[2]], AL_{BA} = [[1, 2], [3]]$.
 The goal of this algorithm is to find such $AL_{AB}$ and $AL_{BA}$

-1. Normalize tokens in the unicode normalization form "NFKD"
+1. Normalize tokens in the unicode normalization form "NFKD", then lowercase all characters.
 2. Concatenate all tokens $A$ and $B$ to generate $TA$ and $TB$ respectively
 3. Calculate shortest path on edit graph of $TA$ and $TB$
 4. Get character mapping $C_{AB}$ and $C_{BA}$ from the edit graph